 In addition to controlling temperature, closed-loop systems are excellent at regulating temperature.
 Temperature directly controls the solubility of cannabinoids, so it’s essential to be able to control the temperature in the system.

 Closed-loop systems also prevent the solvent from being evaporated into the atmosphere and allow the solvent to be used many times without needing to be recharged.

 One huge benefit is that hydrocarbon solvent is unable to leak out into the atmosphere.
 Equipment operators can reuse the solvent for extraction after extraction.
 This benefit leads to savings on solvent purchasing costs for businesses.

 Closed-loop extraction technologies provide exceptional control over pressure and temperature, which offer an opportunity to produce the strongest, purest cannabis concentrates available.
 The vacuum oven removes most or all of the solvent’s residue, so many consumers also regard closed-loop extraction products as the safest to consume.

 How Precision Extraction Can Help

-Industry professionals choose Precision Extraction because of the closed-loop extraction benefits offered by their top quality extraction systems, not to mention the service and support Precision Extraction provides accompanying their equipment.
+Industry professionals choose Precision Extraction because of the closed-loop extraction benefits offered by their top quality systems, not to mention the service and support Precision provides accompanying their equipment.
 Click here to find out more about closed-loop extraction systems by Precision Extraction.